A cold, blustery day in Melbourne, and quite a big bunch of us met for SERS.

 They are square, flat, wrapped chocolates, that fit nicely inside a 1 3/8 inch square punch.
 Now, plenty of stampers will understand the significance of that - you can build a chocolate into a card.
 The nice thing about these is, they are $10 a kilo from Wallie's Lollies (works out to about 6 cents a choc).
 You might have to get them to order them in - I did.

-Here's Amanda
+Here's Russell

 7 years ago